-"I wanted to say thank you for the great semester I've had working at FSM.
+"I wanted to say thank you for the great semester I've had working at FSMPA.
 I am so grateful for all of the wonderful students I have been able to work with and for the professional atmosphere of the school.
 I look forward to another great semester after the break.
-Have a wonderful holiday!"
+Have a wonderful holiday!".
+H.M.~Violin Teacher

 "I have taught at the Frisco School of Music for almost 2 years now, and it has been a pleasure to watch my students progress.
 With a BM in Jazz Composition & Film Scoring from Berklee College of Music and a MM in Jazz Studies, Piano Performance, from the University of North Texas, I am in a unique position to teach piano technique, jazz aural skills and theory, small-group leadership & supportive roles, and improvisation.

 The Frisco School of Music has been a wonderful environment to develop my personal teaching method, and the Director has allowed me the creative freedom to explore new ways of teaching jazz to youngsters.

 I have performed or collaborated with artists Ray Price, G Koop, Brad Leali, Rosana Eckert, Michelle Weir, and Lee Oskar.
 I have worked as the Assistant to the Director of the Addison Jazz Festival for the past five years.
 Under the direction of Craig Marshall, I helped administer this three-day event and presented artists Chick Corea, Christian McBride, Roy Hargrove, Kenny Barron, The Yellowjackets, and Tierney Sutton.
 I scored the independent film "Belonging" for director Jeff Archuleta and I won "Outstanding Original Score" for my work on "Lazarus Go Home (The Unnamed)" at the February 2010 Scary Cow Film Festival in San Francisco.